Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   \        </pre>

   <p>Just like that we are into the BigCommerce dashboard past the 2FA!
-At
-  this stage we can navigate directly to the URL stored in our content variable.
+  </p><p>At this stage we can navigate directly to the URL stored in our content
-  This “content” page contains all of the links to our editorial pages, which in turn store our desired URLs.
-In this example I had to switch iframes to the iframe containing the content we require.
+  variable.
+This “content” page contains all of the links to our editorial pages, which in turn store our desired URLs. </p><p> In this example I had to switch iframes to the iframe containing the content we require.
 To find the correct iframe simply use developer tools to inspect the content you are attempting to scrape, use CTRL + F to search for the keyword \"iframe\" and take the name of the iframe that your content is contained within.
 This step is not always required. </p>

   <pre class=\"code_terminal\">\r